Gotham-Enterprise/frontend_job_finder_admin/PAGE_VISIT_MONITORING_FINALIZATION.md

 2. **Session IDs**: Random, not linked to user accounts
 3. **Anonymization**: No IP addresses or personal data
 4. **Retention**: 30-day limit on visit data
+5. **Email Recipients**: Names and emails stored securely in PostgreSQL

 ### Rate Limiting